Lessons in Particle Physics

+Shielded at the nexus of particle physics, astrophysics, and cosmology grows one of the most compelling mysteries that faces physics today: that of unravelling the identity and properties of dark matter.
+From measurements of galactic rotation curves and velocity dispersions to observations of the gravitational lensing of galaxy clusters and the detection of specific acoustic peaks of the CMB, ample circumstantial evidence suggests that most of the matter in the universe does not interact strongly or electromagnetically.
+Such matter is therefore electrically neutral (dark) and presumed non-relativistic (cold).
+Beyond these properties, however, very little is known about the nature of dark matter.

-Of course, to expose the identity of dark matter it is necessary to measure its non-gravitational couplings.
+To expose the identity of dark matter, it is necessary to measure its non-gravitational couplings.
 Many approaches have been developed to attempt to detect dark matter.
-Such endeavors include direct detection experiments which hope to observe the scattering of dark matter particles with the target material of the detector and indirect detection experiments which are designed to search for the products of WIMP annihilation into gamma-rays, anti-matter, and neutrinos.
+Such endeavors include direct detection experiments that hope to observe the scattering of dark matter particles with the target material of the detector and indirect detection experiments, which are designed to search for the products of WIMP annihilation into gamma-rays, anti-matter, and neutrinos.
 In addition, particle accelerators of the next generation, such as the LHC, may have enough energy to directly produce WIMPs.
 Once produced, WIMPs would escape the detector without interactions, leading to an apparent energy imbalance, or ``missing energy'' signature.
-Monojets and final states with multiple jets plus $\MET$ could become smoking guns for the dark matter hunters.
-Should we be so lucky, the coming years of exploration will not only provide our first incisive probe of the Fermi scale, but they will doubtless open a wondrous new view of the cosmos, its contents, and its evolution.
+Monojets and final states with multiple jets plus $\MET$ could become the smoking gun for dark matter hunters.
+Should we be so lucky, the coming years of exploration will not only provide our first incisive probe of the Fermi scale, but they will no doubt open a wondrous new view of the cosmos, its contents, and its evolution.